WHEN, WHERE AND HOW MUCH?

 Pop-Up events are small casual events organised by local volunteers and are not chip timed – just a run with a group of friends to show your support for the Mark Pollock Trust in your part of the world.

-Results for Dublin, Cork, Belfast and London will be posted online after the event on the results page, which can be found in the navigation.
+Results for Dublin, Cork, Belfast and London will be posted online after the event on the results page, which can be found in the navigation menu of our website.
 As soon as possible after the event you will receive a text with your chip time, provided you have entered your mobile number correctly during the registration process.

 Run, Jog or Walk?